Olarachy/LITA-Capstone-Project-by-Racheal-Olajide/README.md

 ### SQL

-  retrieve the total number of customers from each region. o  find the most popular subscription type by the number of customers. o  find customers who canceled their subscription within 6 months. o  calculate the average subscription duration for all customers.
+ 1. Total number of customers from each region.

+o  find the most popular subscription type by the number of customers. o  find customers who canceled their subscription within 6 months. o  calculate the average subscription duration for all customers.